exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 To enhance portability and simplify setup, the application will dynamically generate the necessary helper scripts after the user successfully completes the First-Time Setup Wizard.
 This ensures the scripts are tailored to the user's specific environment and configuration.

 The application will use files in the `script_templates` directory as blueprints.
 These template files (`rclone_pull_media.bat.template` and `qb_cleanup_ratio.ps1.template`) contain placeholders that are replaced with user-specific values from `config.json`.
+The application gracefully handles cases where template files are missing, showing a user-friendly error message and preventing crashes.

 The final, executable scripts will be saved in a `scripts` subfolder within the application's data directory (e.g., `%APPDATA%\RcloneQBController\scripts`).